docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 You can undock individual tabs or the entire control panel, making them floating panels.
 Floating panels can be docked to each other, or can be independent.
 There are predefined configurations, called workspaces, suitable for various uses, and you can save your favorite configurations as workspaces.
-See "Workspaces" on page 16.
+See :ref:`workspaces`.

 .. _panel-menus: